Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 3. It must be clearly visible/opaque.
 4. It must not stick to the glass tube.
 5. It must have high density.
-%% #thermometric%%
+%% #physics/thermometric%%
 ## Thermocouple Interplotation

-To calibrate a thermometer :: Use melting and boiling point of ***pure water*** and mark temperatures uniformly between them %% #thermocouple%%
+To calibrate a thermometer :: Use melting and boiling point of ***pure water*** and mark temperatures uniformly between them %% #physics/thermocouple%%
 #### Thermocouple Interpolation
 ![[Thermocouple.excalidraw|500]]